Using mind map templates

 A map template is a mind map structure already containing some information with guiding instructions about a specific subject.
-It is an instrument for providing a practical solution to create a mind map about an individual subject, be it related to personal/work or education.
-Basically a template provides the structure that brings together all the elements of a particular topic and serves as a starting point for a new mind map.
+It is an instrument for providing a practical solution to create a mind map, whether it is related to business, education, or personal use.
+Basically, a template provides the structure that brings together all the elements of a particular topic and serves as a starting point for a new mind map.

 Templates can be found on the Dashboard of your account when clicking on "Create".
 You can also use the 'Search' functionality to find a specific template.
 Templates available on educational accounts are different from the ones available on a work/personal account.

 The Guideline box will show on some topics and it may contain informative notes about the topic or branch, which are intended to help you.

 At the bottom of this Guideline box, you have two arrows (Next and Previous).
 Click on the arrow icon from the right side (Next) to start working on your mind map.
 You will be moved to the next topic with guidelines.
-Using the next and previous navigation buttons, you can move between the guiding instructions.
+Using the Next and Previous navigation buttons, you can move between the guiding instructions.

 A template contains two types of topics: